Algoritics/file-server/README.md

 ```
 POST http://example.com
 ```
-File should be saved to a direcotry on the server with a UUID (https://github.com/broofa/node-uuid) filename.
-A corrisponding JSON file should also be saved and should include meta information such as the original filename and the time of the upload.
+File should be saved to a directory on the server with a UUID (https://github.com/broofa/node-uuid) filename.
+A corresponding JSON file should also be saved and should include meta information such as the original filename and the time of the upload.
 Example:
 ```
 /data/7dc73a35-3c76-4670-a4ef-de7376d8cdc9.bin  <-- Uploaded file contents
 /data/7dc73a35-3c76-4670-a4ef-de7376d8cdc9.json <-- File meta data